 The best way to avoid dental emergencies is to be proactive in the care of your teeth.
 At Dental Care of Boca Raton, we use the latest diagnostics and highest quality materials and workmanship to help you avoid emergencies.
-But, no matter how conscientious you are, emergencies can happen — often at the most inopportune time.
+But, no matter how conscientious you are, dental emergencies can happen — often at the most inopportune time.

 Here are some questions you can ask yourself about your dental situation to help determine if you can wait for a regular appointment or if you should make an emergency visit to our office: